Completely Randomized Design with More than One Treatment Factor

 Interaction between factors

-The sum of squares would capture the variability among the 4 drug dose levels.
-The variation among the 4 exercise levels would be captured similarly, with 3 degrees of freedom.
-That leaves 15 - 6 = 9 degrees of freedom left over.
-What variability do these remaining 9 degrees of freedom contain?
+The sum of squares would capture the variability among the 3 drug dose levels.
+The variation among the 3 exercise levels would be captured similarly, with 2 degrees of freedom.
+That leaves 8 - 4 = 4 degrees of freedom left over.
+What variability do these remaining 4 degrees of freedom contain?
 The answer is interaction - the interaction between drug doses and exercise durations.
-Mean changes in glucose for each of the 16 treatments is given in the table below.

-We can visualize interactions for all combinations of drug dose and exercise duration with an interaction plot that shows mean change in glucose levels.
+We can visualize interactions for all combinations of drug dose and exercise duration with an interaction plot that shows mean change in glucose levels on the y-axis.

 R